liesnikov/extensible-elaborator/paper/main.md

 This has proved to be a good design decision for GHC, as is reflected, for example in a talk by @peytonjonesTypeInferenceConstraint2019, as well as in a few published sources [@vytiniotisOutsideInModularType2011; @peytonjonesPracticalTypeInference2007].

 In the land of dependently-typed languages constraints are much less principled.
-Agda has a family of constraints[^agda-constraints-datatype] that grew organically, currently counting 17 constructors.
+Agda has a family of constraints[^agda-constraints-datatype] that grew organically, currently counting 17 \todo{update to 18?
+19?} constructors.
 Idris technically has constraints[^idris-constraints-datatype] with the only two constructors being equality constraint for two terms and for two sequences of terms.
 The same[^lean-constraints-datatype] holds for Lean.
-These languages either use constraints in a very restricted, single use-case manner -- for unification, namely -- or in an unprincipled way.
+These languages either use constraints in a restricted, single use-case manner -- namely, for unification -- or in an unprincipled way.
-In our view, more methodical approach to constraints will result in a more robust elaborator as a whole.
+In our view, more methodical approach to constraints will result in more robust elaborators across the board.

 In this section we go over three typical challenges that come up while building a compiler for a dependently-typed language and the way they are usually solved.
-We cover unification of the base language and the complexity of managing the state of the unifier in section @sec:conversion_checking.
+We cover unification of the base language and the complexity of managing the state of the unifier in Section @sec:conversion_checking.
-Then we take a look at different kinds of implicit arguments and their implementation in section @sec:implicit-arguments.
+Then we take a look at different kinds of implicit arguments and their implementation in Section @sec:implicit-arguments.
-We briefly touch on the problem of extending the unifier in section @sec:extending-unification.
+We briefly touch on the problem of extending the unifier in Section @sec:extending-unification.
-Finally, we talk about the ideas behind the new design in section
+Finally, we talk about the ideas behind the new design in Section
 @sec:what-is-our-design-bringing-into-the-picture.

 [^agda-constraints-datatype]: